-Victoza® lowered ethinylestradiol and levonorgestrel C{max} by 12% and 13%, respectively, following administration of a single dose of an oral contraceptive product. t{max} was 1.5 h later with liraglutide for both compounds.
-There was no clinically relevant effect on the overall exposure (AUC) of either ethinylestradiol or levonorgestrel.
-The contraceptive effect is therefore anticipated to be unaffected when co-administered with liraglutide.
+Digoxin СТ A single dose administration of digoxin 1 mg with liraglutide resulted in a reduction of digoxin AUC by 16%; C max decreased by 31%.
+Digoxin median (t max ) was delayed from 1 h to 1.5 h.
+No dose adjustment of digoxin is required based on these results.
+Lisinopril СТ A single dose administration of lisinopril 20 mg with Victoza® resulted in a reduction of lisinopril AUC by 15%; C max decreased by 27%.
+Lisinopril median t max was delayed from 6 h to 8 h with Victoza®.
+No dose adjustment of lisinopril is required based on these results.
+Oral contra ceptives liraglutide lowered ethinylestradiol and levonorgestrel C max by 12% and 13%, respectively, following administration of a single dose of an oral contraceptive product.
+T max was 1.5 h later with Victoza® for both compounds.
+There was no clinically relevant effect on the overall exposure of either ethinylestradiol or levonorgestrel.
+The contraceptive effect is therefore anticipated to be unaffected when co-administered with Victoza®

-Warfarin and other coumarin derivatives

-No interaction study has been performed.
-A clinically relevant interaction with active substances with poor solubility, or with narrow therapeutic index such as warfarin cannot be excluded.
-Upon initiation of liraglutide treatment in patients on warfarin or other coumarin derivatives more frequent monitoring of INR (International Normalized Ratio) is recommended.
+Warfarin and other coum arin deriva tives Т A clinically relevant interaction with active substances with poor solubility or with narrow therapeutic index such as warfarin cannot be excluded Upon initiation of Victoza® treatment in patients on warfarin or other coumarin derivatives, more frequent monitoring of international normalised ratio (INR) is recommended.
+Combination with Insuli n СТ No pharmacokinetic or pharmacodynami c interactions were observed No PK or PD interactions were observed between liraglutide and insulin detemir when administering a single dose of insulin detemir 0.5 U/kg with liraglutide 1.8 mg at steady state in patients with type 2 diabetes

-Combination with Insulin

-No pharmacokinetic interaction was observed between Victoza® and insulin detemir when separate subcutaneous injections of insulin detemir 0.5 Units/kg (single-dose) and Victoza® 1.8 mg (steady state) were administered in patients with type 2 diabetes.